zapatify/brightstar/README.md

 - [ ] Enable aunthentication
 - [ ] Incorporate GitHub Actions for CI/CD
-- [ ] Add a job
+- [ ] Add Solid Queue and Mission Control

-Then we will get into the functional stuff.

 Also, none of this was done with AI, but rather it's all homegrown (ZI: Zapata Intelligence)